sbellodev/sbellodev.github.io/index.markdown

 ## [WHO][home]

 Nice to meet you.
 I'm Santi Bello.
-I'm a developer from Galicia, Spain who began as a self-taught, currently working remote as a Software Developer in PHP and JavaScript.
+I'm a developer from Galicia, Spain who began as a self-taught, currently working remote as a Software Developer in Java, PHP and JavaScript, having worked with React.
 <br/>
 <center>< \ ></center>
 <br/>